 The College of Business deans, and chairs and faculty for the Management, Marketing and Legal Studies departments reside on the upper four floors.

-Xavier Hall of the Xavier Complex includes an interdenominational chapel, the Multicultural Center, and the Health Services Office for the Downcity Campus.
+Xavier Hall of the Xavier Complex includes an interdenominational chapel, the Multicultural Center, and the Health Services Office for the Downcity Campus, as well as a residence hall with laundry facilities.

 Academic Facilities and Administrative Offices - Harborside Campus